 - The HomeStart loan product is designed so that the instalment is indexed upward by CPI each year.
 At the onset of the pandemic in late 2019-20, HomeStart paused the indexation of home loan repayments as a means of providing some form of cash flow assistance.
-The pause remained in effect for the full financial year.
-This has the effect of providing a small amount of cash flow relief to home loan customers and has minimal cash flow, portfolio, or financial impact on HomeStart.

-- At times during the year HomeStart conducted a majority of operations remotely, including undertaking new loan applications, approving and settling applications in flight, and discharging mortgages where repaid.
+The pause remained in effect for 2021-22.
+This had the effect of providing a small amount of cash flow relief to home loan customers and had minimal cash flow, portfolio, or financial impact on HomeStart.
+CPI indexation has been approved to recommence in 2022-23. - The financing of house and land packages represents a significant proportion of HomeStart's new lending.
+House and land package activity levels were lower in 2021-22 due to Commonwealth Government policies arising from the pandemic in 2020-21 which accelerated customers lending due to timing requirements under the Government assistance policies. - At times during the year HomeStart conducted a majority of operations remotely, including undertaking new loan applications, approving and settling applications in flight, and discharging mortgages where repaid.